feedfm/react-native-feed-media-audio-player/README.md

   `package.json` had some reference to the library in this repo, like `"react-native-feed-media-audio-player": "file:../package"` it would cause horrible symbolic link issues with the 'haste map', whatever that is.
-Instead, you should:
 - run `cp -r package example/node_modules/react-native-feed-media-audio-player`
   so that the app has access to our library.
-- edit the code in `example/node_modules/react-native-feed-media-audio-player`
+- make all your changes in the `package` directory, and then run that cp command to push them to the example app.
-  and then copy the changes to the `package` dir and check that back into the repo.
+- check in your changes to the `package` directory.

 ** important **

 The repo does not check in the `examples/node_modules` dir!
-You need to copy your changes back to the `package` dir and check them in!
+This is by design!

 # Development notes